How to make the most of your marriage ceremony music

 1. Choose Your DJ

-Don’t choose immediate family as they will want to sit right up the front and focus fully on the ceremony.
+Next you need to choose a reliable, relatively tech-savvy person to manage the music during the ceremony.Don’t choose immediate family as they will want to sit right up the front and focus fully on the ceremony.

 And don’t assume that because you’ve chosen someone that you believe is tech-savvy that they’ve necessary used the type of phone, device or music service that you’ve chosen before.
 Make sure you check that they are familiar with the device and music service beforehand and if they’re not, give them ample time to have a practice so that they feel confident on the day.
+Or get them to use their own.

-5. Leave the Rest to Me
+2. Leave the rest to me!